Waldhausen Additivity: Classical and Quasicategorical: Introduction and Statement of Results

-The main goal of this paper is to directly prove quasicategorical versions of the foregoing results.
-Our strategy is to first prove these classical results in such a way that the proofs carry over to the quasicategorical context.
-In an effort to make this paper self-contained, we recall in Section~\ref{sec:recollections} all of the notions and results we need from the theory of quasicategories.
-We prove some of the elementary results as well, such as the fact that a functor between quasicategories is an equivalence if and only if it is (weakly) fully faithful and essentially surjective, or the fact that a right adjoint is a fully faithful if and only if the counit is a natural equivalence.
-Pushouts in a quasicategory are also described.
+The main goal of this paper is to directly prove versions of the foregoing results for {\it Waldhausen quasicategories} in Sections~\ref{sec:Additivity_for_S_bullet_infinity} and \ref{sec:split_exact_sequences_of_Waldhausen_quasicategories}.
+Our strategy is to first prove these classical results in such a way that the proofs carry over to the quasicategorical context, then to develop all of the necessary properties of Waldhausen quasicategories, and finally to make the proof alterations for Waldhausen quasicategories.
+This strategy has several benefits: readers interested solely in classical Additivity can read our proofs of the classical results without quasicategorical distraction, genuinely quasicategorical matters are clearly separated from categorical matters, and the paper can be read with a minimum of prerequisites.